telerik/blazor-docs/_contentTemplates/common/general-info.md

 >important Make sure that the version in the URLs matches the version of the Telerik UI for Blazor package.

->tip If you decide to use a CDN over static assets, you may want to implement a [fallback]({%slug common-kb-cdn-fallback%}) in case it is unavailable to your users.
+>tip If you decide to use a CDN over static assets, you may want to implement a [fallback]({%slug common-kb-cdn-fallback%}) if the CDN is unavailable to your users.

 #end